 Sponsorship for Legal Permanent Residence

-All University-sponsored employees who seek permanent residence in the United States must use a university-approved attorney; a list is available from the International Office.
-The applicant’s department must follow the procedures and check-list prepared by the International Office for this purpose, including maintaining the appropriate recruitment and advertisement records for the required five years.
+All University-sponsored employees who seek permanent residence in the United States must use a university-approved attorney; a list is available from the Office of International Student and Scholar Services.
+The applicant’s department must follow the procedures and check-list prepared by the Office of International Student and Scholar Services for this purpose, including maintaining the appropriate recruitment and advertisement records for the required five years.

 - Tenured and tenure-eligible teaching faculty: The University will sponsor tenured and tenure-eligible teaching faculty for permanent residence in the United States at the request of the appropriate department, when that request is endorsed by the School dean.
 All advertisement and recruitment costs must be paid by the sponsoring department; attorney costs can be paid by the employee or the department (subject to university limits) or a combination of the two.